Q-Stock

 The initial aim of the current Q-stock project is to restore three of the cars to operational condition.

-Project Update: July 2023
+Project Update: July 2024

 The Q-stock train, once restored, will need to operate with brake vans acting as “match wagons” for some movements.
 A contract to restore two brake vans in the Museum collection for this purpose has been placed; the vans left Acton Depot in July 2023 for restoration by Rampart Engineering in Derbyshire.
+This work is now complete and the restored brake vans await return to Acton Depot.

 Watch Brake Van B584 being collected from Acton Depot in the Members area of our website here